How Do I Get Him to be Nice?

 Have you ever been petting your cat as she sits quietly in your lap, and all of the sudden she turns around and bites you?
 What happened?
 She became overstimulated and wanted you to stop.
 If you were distracted while petting her, you invariable missed the cues she gave you before she bit.
 There are always signs before the bite!
-Undoubtedly her eyes blacked, her ears went back and her tail began to twitch wildly, she may even have given you a low growl.
+Undoubtedly her eyes blackened, her ears went back, and her tail began to twitch wildly.
+She may have even given you a low growl.
 All these were signs to warn you that she was about to strike.

 4) Food Aggression

 I have mostly seen this in tiny kittens, or cats that have been foraging for food outside for a long time.
 Kitten aggression over food happens when kittens are weaned too young.
 I will never forget when I brought 7-week-old Peanut kitten home (yes that is too young to be taken from momma cat!).
 I also had 8-week-old Boo-Boo and Pinky kittens at home, and it didn’t take long for them to become friends.

 Until mealtime, that is.
 Tiny Peanut stood in the middle of the plate of wet food and growled as loudly as his little lungs would let him.
 The other two kittens were confused about this, but putting out a second food plate solved the problem.
 He did grow out of it eventually!
 As for adult cats, I have seen alpha cats demonstrate their status by pushing another cat away from a plate of food.
 Usually the other cat will just peacefully go to another plate.

 If your adult cats get aggressive over food, here is an article I wrote for Catster: Food Aggression in Cats.

 Perhaps the most common type of aggression I see between cats is over territory.
 This happens especially when another cat is added to the household, or when there aren’t enough places for each cat to claim for himself.
 Cats need their own space, even cats that get along.